 Halacha is the interpretation of the will of God for a certain time.
-Thus, both Jesus’ teaching as well as Christians were and are the interpretation, the letter of God’s will, the manifestation of his intentions in this time.
+Thus, both Jesus’ teaching and Christians were and are the interpretation, the letter of God’s will, and the manifestation of his intentions at this time.

 The monks develop the big picture that will be added to and refined by many, and executed by even more, thus becoming real, even reality.

-As I am painting my canvas, writing my story, I now want to place myself in this picture.
+As I am painting my canvas, and writing my story, I want to place myself in this picture.

 I expected to see myself packing my bags to fly to yet another meeting and minister, but when I entered, I saw a totally different scene.